Frequently Asked Questions

 A: The lighthouse is not equipped with WiFi or cable TV.
 There is an

-LCD TV w/DVD player available, as well as local network TV stations via HD antenna.
+LCD TV w/DVD player available with plenty of DVDs to choose from, as well as local network TV stations via HD antenna.
 We much prefer our guests relax in peace and solitude during their stay, away from the hustle & bustle of daily electronic life!

 (There is good cell phone signal in case you need to stay in touch with home or if there is an emergency)